Mechanics Lien Filing Process in Florida

 5. How much does it cost to file a mechanics lien in Florida?

-- Recording fees (usually $10–$50)
+- Recording fees (often $10–$50 per document)

-- Certified mail fees for serving notices
+- Certified mail service fees for serving required notices

 6. Do I need an attorney to file or enforce a mechanics lien in Florida?